A world-class

 their competencies in collaboration, creativity, problem-solving, resilience

-, adding on to the foundational skills like literacy and
+and empathy, adding on to the foundational skills like literacy and

 numeracy they already possess.
 Essentially, old-school rote learning is making